cosmicjs/cosmicapp-photography-website/README.md

 ```
 Go to [http://localhost:5000](http://localhost:5000).
 ###Setting up MailGun to send emails from the contact form
-Because Node.js doesn't have a mail server, the contact form uses MailGun to send eamils.
+Because Node.js doesn't have a mail server, the contact form uses MailGun to send emails.

 1. Go to MailGun and login to your account or setup a new account.
 2. Get your api key and domain.